 APPEARANCE

-An evergreen advantage of an embroidered logo is its strong and clear look.
-However, the small size of embroidered patches with iron-on backed could be difficult to address the detailing.
+One of the enduring advantages of an embroidered logo is its strong and clear appearance.
+However, the small size of embroidered patches with iron-on backing could make it difficult to address the detailing.
 And it’s again due to thread differences from woven.
 Similarly, due to the way embroidery patch stitches are created, details can become illegible on small ones.
-Hence, if you have to go into a lot of detail in a small-sized personalized embroidery patch, it is a little problematic.
+Hence, if you need to go into a lot of detail in a small, personalized embroidery patch, it becomes a little problematic.

 THREAD